pablodecm/phd_thesis/src/104_chapter_4.md

 respect to the parameter vector $\boldsymbol{\phi}$, the minimisation from [Equation @eq:learning_rm], can be attempted with gradient-based methods.
-The simplest gradient-based optimisation technique is referred to as *gradient descend* (GD), and can be applied to the previous problem by initialising the parameter vector at random $\boldsymbol{\phi}^0$ and then iteratively updating the model parameters $\boldsymbol{\phi}$ at each step $t$
+The simplest gradient-based optimisation technique is referred to as *gradient descent* (GD), and can be applied to the previous problem by initialising the parameter vector at random $\boldsymbol{\phi}^0$ and then iteratively updating the model parameters $\boldsymbol{\phi}$ at each step $t$